 Team Inspiriko - April 2022

-7 Natural Ways To Treat Osteoarthritis Pain
+7 Natural Ways To Provide Relief From Osteoarthritis

 Arthritis is a chronic condition that affects joints and is associated with severe joint pain and reduced quality of life; nearly half of all adults have experienced arthritis.
 There are more than 100 types of arthritis, but the most common ones are osteoarthritis and rheumatoid arthritis.
-Both conditions impair joint structure but differ in symptoms, treatment, and pathophysiology.
+Both conditions impair joint structure but differ in symptoms, and pathophysiology.

 DIFFERENCE BETWEEN OSTEOARTHRITIS AND RHEUMATOID ARTHRITIS